-This article about intimacy is based on information from a Webinar delivered by Mona Fishbane, PhD, as part of Sound True’s Neuroscience Training Summit.
-She offers a realistic, and ultimately hopeful account of how to develop, repair and nurture intimacy in long term relationships (‘LTRs’).
+This article about intimacy is based on the information of Mona Fishbane, PhD.
 More detail on what she teaches is available in her book, Loving with the Brain in Mind: Neurobiology and Couple Therapy.

 - Eye contact.
 Our phones and other devices take us away from making more eye contact with eachother, which is problematic from an intimacy perspective.